jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 ```

 ## 2.5.
 AVOID MENTAL MAPPING
-If the loop is small and short, it is okay for a loop counter to be a one-letter name (eg. i, j or k).__
+If the loop is small and short, it is okay for a loop counter to be a one-letter name (eg. i, j or k).<br /
-But when the loop is large, and reader has to remember that letter 'r' stands for 'url', it's better to just replace 'r' with 'url' directly in the code.__
+But when the loop is large, and reader has to remember that letter 'r' stands for 'url', it's better to just replace 'r' with 'url' directly in the code.<br /
 Clarity is king!!!

 #### OKAY: